There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Tropical design style is all bringing the outdoors indoors, with natural textures in the rugs and hangings, potted tropical plants, and furniture made from tropical woods such as bamboo, rattan and wicker.

-You want a light and airy space, so consider installing rooftop fans to keep airflow circulating and open windows with shutters to let the breeze in.
+You want a light and airy feel, so consider installing rooftop fans to keep airflow circulating and open windows with shutters to let the breeze in.

 For the colour palette, take inspiration from the jungle and ocean, with army greens, turquoises and golden yellows.